-New Home Closings and Prices in Cincinnati Rise According to Freshest Figures
+New Home Closings and Prices in Cincinnati Rise According to Recent Figures

-Of the total number of closings, new home closings made up 6.8%.
-As a part of the whole, new home closings were 7.4% a year earlier.
-For new and existing homes, closings increased year-over-year in January after also increasing in December year-over-year.
+As a percentage of overall housing closings, new home closings made up 9.4%.
+This is an increase on a percentage basis, as new home closings were 6.9% of total closings a year ago.
+Closings of new and existing homes grew year-over-year in November after also rising in October year-over-year.

 Pricing and Mortgage Trends